 It is like that they are being discarded and forgotten.
 Visits become less and less infrequent till it become none at all especially if the parent dared to as much complain or say anything negative.
 Most aged parent that get sent to an old folks home eventually deteriorate quickly…and die of a broken heart.

 Actually, it is totally unthinkable in Asian culture as filial piety is valued above all else.
 Sadly, it is no longer the case as materialism has sipped into our culture.

 Here are some real life examples:

 1. A man have 7 children.
-When he suffered a stroke, he was left with paralysis on one sife of his body.
+When he suffered a stroke, he was left with paralysis on one side of his body.
 He still had mobility with some help and is not bedridden.

 3. An old lady was sent to hospital.
-When it was time to discharge, the nurse (my mom was the nurse) could not contact the family.
+When it was time to discharge, my mom could not contact the family.
 After some effort, she was finally given an address.
 She arranged for an ambulance to send the lady home.